Ncxs99/Financial-Mathematics/Interest Rate Derivatives Pricing/Bonds Pricing/README.md

    - **Expectation and Variance:** Analyzes the performance and variability of bond pricing models using VASICEK.
    - **Infinite Rate and Volatility:** Calculates the infinite rate and volatility of zero-coupon bonds in the VASICEK context.
    - **Sensitivity Analysis:** Evaluates the sensitivity of zero-coupon bonds to various factors using VASICEK.
-   - **Visualization:** Provides case studies and visual representations to illustrate the practical application of bond pricing techniques.

 This section offers a thorough toolkit for bond pricing and interest rate analysis, supporting financial analysts, portfolio managers, and researchers in evaluating fixed-income securities. applications provided.